apache/helix/src/site/markdown/Architecture.md

 * ....
 * Partition-p, Slave

-### EXTERNALVIEW
+### ExternalView

 External clients needs to know the state of each partition in the cluster and the Node hosting that partition.
-Helix provides one view of the system to SPECTATORS as EXTERNAL VIEW.
-EXTERNAL VIEW is simply an aggregate of all CURRENTSTATE
+Helix provides one view of the system to Spectators as _ExternalView_.
+ExternalView is simply an aggregate of all node CurrentStates.

 * Partition-1, replica-1, Master, Node-1
 * Partition-1, replica-2, Slave, Node-2